-On this densely populated peninsula, it’s easy to be overwhelmed by the bright lights and big crowds, so travelers should be mindful of their surroundings.
-The city is the sum of its many diverse neighborhoods but there’s no reason travelers should limit their exploration to Union Square and Fisherman’s Wharf.
+On this densely populated peninsula on the west coast of the United States, it’s easy to be overwhelmed by the bright lights and big crowds, so try to be mindful of your surroundings at all times.
+San Francisco is the sum of its many diverse neighborhoods, and with a little precaution there’s no reason travelers should limit their exploration to Union Square and Fisherman’s Wharf.

 The Tenderloin has a well-earned reputation as the most sketchy area of San Francisco, specifically near the intersection of the streets Turk and Taylor, where a large population of homeless people have settled.
 It's pretty close to the Union Square tourist precinct, so be mindful of where you're wandering.
 You'll encounter pan-handling but mostly it's unlikely you'll experience anything more than some minor harrassment, but as always, be aware that mental illness is common among the homeless (and is often the cause of the homelessness, more's the pity), so be prepared for, and avoid, erratic behaviour.